 - Often.
 Nearly all Blackadders have unpleasant reactions to people they find somewhat irritating.
 Queenie has ordered executions for celebrating Christmas (and then changing her mind and ordering them for those who don't give her impressive enough gifts).
 The first Edmund's scepticism of witchcraft also got him accused and tried (and almost burned) for it by a corrupt "witchsmeller".

 - Captain Blackadder was tried in a kangaroo court and sentenced to face the firing squad.
 His crime?
 He shot and ate General Melchett's favourite carrier pigeon.

 Melchett: The charge before us is that the Flanders Pigeon Murderer did deliberately, callously, and with beastliness of forethought murder a lovely, innocent pigeon. [dismissively] And disobeyed some orders as well.

-- Zig-zagged, as the actual reason he was arrested was because shooting carrier pigeons was declared a court marshal offence due to "communications problems" (actually Blackadder simply ignoring orders) - however it becomes immediately clear at the trial that all Melchett cares about is the pigeon.
+- Zig-zagged, as the actual reason he was arrested was because shooting carrier pigeons was declared a court martial offence due to "communications problems" (actually Blackadder simply ignoring orders) — however, it becomes immediately clear at the trial that all Melchett cares about is the pigeon.

 - The Ditz: Baldrick

 - Downer Ending: Every series, except the third one, and possibly the second if you don't count The Stinger.

 - The third series is also up for debate.
 See The Bad Guy Wins for details.

 - Dynamic Akimbo: The title character mocks this trope when some actors teach the Prince Regent to stand thus while giving a Rousing Speech.Keanrick: Why, your very posture tells me, "Here is a man of true greatness."

 Blackadder: Either that or "Here are my genitals, please kick them."